List of 40 Famous Forests in India to visit

 The Windflower Jungle Resort and The Serai Bandipur are the two closest accommodations to the forest.

-29. Buxa Tiger Reserve West Bengal
+29. Buxa Tiger Reserve, West Bengal

 Buxa Tiger Reserve is in the Dooars region of West Bengal.
 The Buxa Fort is an important symbol of India’s struggle for Independence.
 The name of the forest derives from this place.
 Buxa is mainly classified as a moist tropical forest.

 In 1983, Buxa was started as the 13th Tiger Reserve of India.
 During this time, Buxa had the third-highest tiger population in the country.
 At present, the number of tigers has significantly decreased.
 Buxa forest forms a border between India and Bhutan.
 The entrance to the reserve is at a place named Rajabhatkhawa.
+Entry is permitted only through a safari.

 Buxa Tiger Reserve at Dooars